 Use lockers when

-- Your progress is likely to be impaired by having a wheel on the axle with lockers spin, for example a rutted hill climb or some muddy ruts.
+- Your progress is likely to be impaired by having a wheel on the axle with lockers spin.
+For example a rutted hill climb or some muddy ruts.
 The Jeep Wrangler Rubicon pictured below has its lockers engaged as it ascends a hill.
 You can tell because the front right wheel isn’t spinning.
-Same deal for the Nissan GU Patrol in the title image of this article;

 - Descending a rutted hill where one wheel is likely to be in the air or lose traction; and